 You can find PPM and IPM measurements in the specs section of your printer.
 This section will include details about your printer, including a speed figure measured in either IPM or PPM.
 Both IPM and PPM are used to calculate print speeds.
 However, they don’t use the same calculation when printing.

 Previously, we discussed how PPM measures the print speed of a regular sheet of paper.
 This calculation doesn’t include graphics or complex images.
 So, if you plan on printing graphics or complex images; the PPM speed may not be accurate.

-PPM calculation is not standardized, so the print speed will vary depending on each printer’s manufacturer.
-These different calculations can cause confusion when comparing different models.
-That is why it’s best to always reach out to a technician with any questions.
+PPM calculation is not standardized so that the print speed will vary depending on each printer’s manufacturer.
+These different calculations can confuse when comparing different models.
+That is why it’s best to always contact a technician with any questions.